drewrogersuxd/snake/README.md

 npm run babel
 and is in build/main.bundle.js

-can test project locally by running: npm start
+can test project locally by running:<br/>
+npm start

-My next steps would be:
+My next steps would be:<br/>
+design and style the UI better<br/>
+break up JS into components<br/>
+randomize the food more<br/>
+refine collision detection<br/>
-design and style the UI better break up JS into components randomize the food more refine collision detection make difficulty of game a user choice add scoring based on food eaten / length of snake
+make difficulty of game a user choice<br/>
+add scoring based on food eaten / length of snake<br/>